 Recently, while developing my recipe for Sweet Skillet Cornbread, I made four separate batches of cornbread in the same week.
 I usually try to string recipe tests out over a few weeks, but that didn’t happen this time, and as a result, we had a mountain of leftover cornbread.

-Normally when I have leftover cornbread, I crumble and freeze it for use as breadcrumbs and casserole or pasta topping, but that lovely cornbread pile just called out to be made into something wonderful.
+Normally when I have leftover cornbread, I crumble and freeze it for use as breadcrumbs for casserole and pasta toppings; but that giant cornbread pile just called out to be made into something wonderful.

 My first thought was to make a savory cornbread pudding, but then, Ooo… What about a stratta?
 (FYI – stratta, or strata, is just a fancy name for a layered casserole, often prepared with bread).